-As an example, in the case of $t{exp} = 1.05$ s, 44 images will be stacked together to satisfy a cadence of 1 image per ~46 s, and imagettes will be also stacked in sets of 4 imagettes each (see Table 2), i.e. there will be 11 imagettes during the same time.
+As an example, in the case of $t{\rm exp}$ = 1.05 s, 44 images will be stacked together to satisfy a cadence of 1 image per ~46 s, and imagettes will be also stacked in sets of 4 imagettes each (see Table 2), i.e. there will be 11 imagettes during the same time.
 See next section for more details.

-2.1.6 Things to keep in mind when preparing your observation request
+2.1.6 Things to keep in mind when preparing your OR

-There are three caveats users should have in mind when preparing their observation requests.
+There are three caveats users should have in mind when preparing their ORs.